PeteOH/SrcCtrl/README.md

 #; Exported to C:\DEV\gitrepo\src

-Enter the Git Message for Commit:meaningful message
+Enter the Git Message for Commit: A meaningful message

-DEV>
+ Updating GIT...

+FINISHED.

+USER>

 ```
    This will export all classes etc starting with "PKG" and "PKGB.SUBPKG" to the folder `C:\localfolder\project\src` in UDL format.